skyguy-me/EE546_EC_GN_FP/EE546_EC_GN_FP/docmaker/Ztransform.md

 <br />

+The explosion of artificial Intelignece (AI) and Machine Learning (ML), has promoted rexamination many long standing prinicples in the field of control theory and applications <sup>1</sup>.
+From NVIDIA's latest COSMOS foundation models for physical AI development <sup>2</sup> to Harvard' Generalist Medical AI (GMAI) <sup>3</sup>, AI and ML are often used as a method of solving multi-objective, contrained optimization problems in numerous industries including aerospace, agricutlutral, medical, and robotics <sup>4-7</sup>.
+Given the high impact nature of these industries, there is a critical need for interpretable, generalizable, explainable, and, perhaps most importantly, certifiable models for safety critcal applications.
+One of the key challenges in ensuring safety and reliability in control systems is the rigorous verification of mathematical properties <sup>8</sup>.
+A traditional approach is to encode such systems using the language of control theory, understanding how such systems transform inputs into outputs, and then proving mathematical properties of these transformations.
+However, manual encoding and independent verification is not a scalable approach, given the rapid proliferation of AI/ML systems <sup>9</sup>.
+This highlights a key gap in current landscape: verificable and scalable methods of evaulavating and certification of the AI/ML models.
+Modern theorem provers, like Lean4, bridge this gap by providing a rigorous yet scalable approach for formal verification using mechanized proof techniques based on classsical approaches.
+The Z-transform is a foundational tool in the analysis of discrete-time control systems, but it is not well supported in Lean 4 and Mathlib's digital signal processing capabilities remain limited.

-The Z-transform is a key tool in the analysis of discrete-time control systems, yet formally verified solutions in lean 4 and matlib remain limited.
-To address this gap, we systematically attmempt to encode a standard Z-transform table into Lean and developed a robust library that allows control engineers to simplify Z-transform expressions using `simp_only[]`.
-Contrary to initial expectations, this effort proved more intricate than anticipated, owing to subtleties in representing and manipulating mathematical objects within a proof assistant.
+To address this gap, we propose encoding a standard Z-transform table into the language and additionally exposing APIs to interact with these definitions.
+Contrary to initial expectations, this effort proved more challenging than anticipated due to a lack of existing foundational results, either because they were wholly missing or because they were not specialized from more general results.
 In this report, we detail how canonical Z-transform identities were encoded, discuss the underlying proof mechanisms, and highlight the advantages of automated simplifications.
-We have successfully enclosed a set of key Z-transform identities, proved several properties, and laid the groundwork for additional proof techniques.
-While these results mark a significant step toward a comprehensive toolkit, the endeavor remains ongoing.
-Future work will expand the set of covered identities, refine the proof infrastructure, and ultimately enable a robust, formally verified Z-transform framework for control engineering applications.
+We have successfully enclosed a few of key Z-transform identities, proved several properties, and laid the groundwork for additional proof techniques.
+While these results mark a significant step toward a comprehensive toolkit, more efforts will be needed to meet the initial proposal.
+Future work should expand the set of covered identities, refine the proof infrastructure, and ultimately enable a robust and unified Z-transform verification framework for control engineering applications.

+<sub>[1].
+Bensoussan, A., Li, Y., Nguyen, D.P.C., Tran, M.B., Yam, S.C.P. and Zhou, X., 2022.
+Machine learning and control theory.
+In Handbook of numerical analysis (Vol. 23, pp. 531-558).
+Elsevier </sub>
+<sub>[2].
+Agarwal, N., Ali, A., Bala, M., Balaji, Y., Barker, E., Cai, T., Chattopadhyay, P., Chen, Y., Cui, Y., Ding, Y. and Dworakowski, D., 2025.
+Cosmos world foundation model platform for physical ai. arXiv preprint arXiv:2501.03575.</sub>
+<sub>[3].
+Moor, M., Banerjee, O., Abad, Z.S.H., Krumholz, H.M., Leskovec, J., Topol, E.J. and Rajpurkar, P., 2023.
+Foundation models for generalist medical artificial intelligence.
+Nature, 616(7956), pp.259-265.</sub>
+<sub>[4].
+Brunton, S.L., Nathan Kutz, J., Manohar, K., Aravkin, A.Y., Morgansen, K., Klemisch, J., Goebel, N., Buttrick, J., Poskin, J., Blom-Schieber, A.W. and Hogan, T., 2021.
+Data-driven aerospace engineering: reframing the industry with machine learning.
+Aiaa Journal, 59(8), pp.2820-2847.</sub>
+<sub>[5].
+Eli-Chukwu, N.C., 2019.
+Applications of artificial intelligence in agriculture: A review.
+Engineering, Technology & Applied Science Research, 9(4).</sub>
+<sub>[6].
+Chella, A., Iocchi, L., Macaluso, I. and Nardi, D., 2006.
+Artificial Intelligence and Robotics.
+Intelligenza Artificiale, 3(1-2), pp.87-93.</sub>
+<sub>[7].
+Sun, Q., Akman, A. and Schuller, B.W., 2025.
+Explainable artificial intelligence for medical applications: A review.
+ACM Transactions on Computing for Healthcare, 6(2), pp.1-31.</sub>
+<sub>[8].
+Prabhakar, P., 2011.
+Approximation based safety and stability verification of hybrid systems.
+University of Illinois at Urbana-Champaign.</sub>
+<sub>[9].
+Kaminwar, S.R., Goschenhofer, J., Thomas, J., Thon, I. and Bischl, B., 2023.
+Structured verification of machine learning models in industrial settings.
+Big Data, 11(3), pp.181-198.</sub>

 ```hs
 import Mathlib.Analysis.Complex.Basic